zbrustkern/qubic/readme.md

 I chose this game after building tic tac toe around the same time as learning more about CSS animations.
 Immediately seeing the possibilities for 3d effects with transformations like skew and scale it seemed like too much fun to not build- not to mention the layup opportunity to use synthwave styling for 80s style neon 3d grids.

-#Getting Started
+## Getting Started
 If you want to dive right in you can [play here.](https://zbrustkern.github.io/qubic/) The original wireframes of the planning process can be found [here](./assets/qubic%20grid.jpg), [here](./assets/Intro%20Modal.jpg), [and here.](./assets/stats%20page.jpg)

 ## Attributions
-1. [Google Fonts](https://fonts.google.com/) For the in game fonts.
+1. [Google Fonts](https://fonts.google.com/) for the in game typography.
 2. [Google Gemini](https://gemini.google.com/) helped with the concept art.

 ## Technologies Used
 This game is pretty simple- the entire thing is written in HTML, CSS, and Javascript!

 ## Next Steps
-Continued rendering enhancements across devices.
+Continued rendering enhancements across devices:
-Mobile improvements- make the effects less reliant on a cursor.
+1. Mobile improvements- make the effects less reliant on a cursor.
-Make it easier to play with a touch screen.
+2. Make it easier to play with a touch screen.
-Add the ability to play across devices.
+3. Add the ability to play across devices.
-Add a leaderboard.
+4. Add a leaderboard.